- Car Insurance Information

 Making the Transition

-If you proceed with the switch, make your cancellation a clean one and be careful to coordinate the dates between termination of the old policy and activation of the new one.
-Otherwise you may find yourself in uninsured black hole.
+When switching insurers make your cancellation a clean one and be careful to coordinate the dates between termination of the old policy and activation of the new one.
+Otherwise you may find yourself in an uninsured black hole.
 This sort of coverage gap, while temporary, can leave you fully exposed and may also have ramifications with things like vehicle purchase contracts, which often require proof of coverage.

 Your Money, Your Choice